 The overarching objective of Real Economics is to balance the global biome to achieve the maximum possible lifespan of all species as a group on the living organism called Planet Earth that is the biological ship upon which we all travel through time and space.

 All are welcome and respected here.
-None are exempt.
-You are the Real Economist.
+None are excluded.
+We are all Real Economists.

 We humans are engaged in an existential crisis for our species that has already resulted in a decline in the average life expectancy of men and women, regardless of their place of birth.